cimentadaj/lexis_plot/README.md

 ### Running the Shiny app

-This repository implements an R Shiny application to visualize enhanced lexis plots.
+This repository implements a R Shiny application to visualize enhanced lexis plots.
 To launch the Shiny app only a few steps are needed:

 1) Register at the [Human Mortality Database website](https://www.mortality.org/mp/auth.pl).
 2) Save your credentials in a new file `id.txt` where the first line is your email and the second line is your password